-Click here for a list of jobs and internships available in the Denver area.
-This list is catered to English Majors and will be updated weekly.
+We've created a list of jobs and internships available in the Denver area.
+This list is catered to English majors.

 Here, you can find a database of job listings and register with a local Workforce Center, which can offer career counseling, job training, grants (either for education or unpaid positions), resume services, etc. Workforce Centers can also provide wage data and saturation rates for specific careers or fields.
 The Colorado Department of Labor and Employment is a great resource for information on the labor market, skill assessments, and training opportunities.